-Taxpayers who would normally be scrambling to get their returns finished by Tax Day have a little more breathing room again this year.
-Although the deadline hasn’t been extended, it is three days later than usual — on April 18, as opposed to April 15.
-April 15 falls on a Friday, so taxpayers have until the following Monday to file their return.
+Taxpayers who would normally be scrambling to get their returns finished by Tax Day have a bit more breathing room again this year.
+Although the deadline has not been extended, it is three days later than usual — on April 18 instead of April 15.
+April 15 falls on a Saturday, and the next weekday falls on Emancipation Day, April 17.

 If you don’t meet the tax deadline without securing an extension, you should expect no mercy from the IRS — fines, penalties, interest and scary letters should be expected following a missed deadline.
 If you have yet to file your tax return, here’s what you need to know.